 Year over year, the number one financial worry is saving for retirement, except for those with student loan debt.
 Higher than in previous years, as much as 51% of workers consider themselves behind schedule when it comes to saving for retirement.
-Lack of emergency savings is the number two financial worry among all participants, and 25% have no emergency savings at all, which is even more pronounced for Generations X, Y, and Z where almost a third are in that position.
-The survey also found that fewer people are taking action to help their financial situation, with only about one of four respondents having met with a financial advisor, contributed to an IRA or allocated to a health savings account.
+Lack of emergency savings is the number two financial worry among all participants, and 25% have no emergency savings at all, which is even more pronounced for Generations X, Y, and Z, where almost a third are in that position.
+The survey also found that fewer people are taking action to help their financial situation, with only about one of four respondents having met with a financial advisor, contributed to an IRA, or allocated to a health savings account.

-John Hancock’s 2019 Financial Stress Survey highlighted the following:
+John Hancock’s 2019 financial stress survey highlighted the following:

 - Confidence decreases in ability to make financial decisions: Only 18% of respondents feel very confident in their ability to make the right financial decisions, showing a decrease over the past three years.
 Only about one-third consider themselves very knowledgeable about basic financial concepts, such as managing debt (33%) and budgeting (31%).
 This is a disadvantage for the progress of retirement saving.
-Fifty-seven percent of respondents agree they would do more to save for retirement if they had more knowledge on how to prioritize their financial challenges.
+Fifty-seven percent of respondents agree that they'd do more to save for retirement if they had more knowledge on how to prioritize their financial challenges.

 Tools for financial success

-The 2019 John Hancock Financial Stress survey was commissioned by John Hancock and conducted by Greenwald & Associates.
+The 2019 John Hancock financial stress survey was commissioned by John Hancock and conducted by Greenwald & Associates.
 An online survey of 3,547 John Hancock plan participants was conducted in June 2019.